By: Marilyn L. Davis

 After about two weeks of this behavior, my father cautiously approached me and asked why I wasn’t helping.
 I defended my actions, saying how tired I was from work, and did he forget that I had a mandatory meeting each night at 8 PM?

 My dad pointed out that most nights, I left the table and then got ready for my meeting.
-Then I still had time to read the paper or watch the news for 30-45 minutes before I left for my meeting, so he thought I had time to help.
+Then I still had time to read the paper or watch the news for 30-45 minutes before I went to my meeting, so he thought I had time to help.

 The following night, I got home from work and asked my mother if she would like some help preparing dinner.
 She smiled and said, “That would be nice.”

 After dinner, instead of rushing upstairs to get ready, I said, “I’ll clean up tonight, why don’t you two play Backgammon.”
 That got a smile from both my parents.
 I loaded the dishwasher, saw the news, and still made my meeting on time.

 Here It Comes Again: Will I Act Differently?

 Other life situations started happening again.
-There was a familiarity with them, and I thought that I probably should explore other ways to behave and not my usual actions.
+There was a familiarity with them, and I thought that I probably should explore different ways to behave and not my usual actions.

 There were two coworkers that I had after-work drinks with before treatment.
 The college changed my department after I returned from treatment, so I had been able to avoid these two.
 I ran into them one day on campus, and both asked if I’d like to get a drink after work.
 I knew I could not do that, but was afraid to hurt their feelings with an honest refusal.